MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-architecture-content.md

 - **Data Sources** - The sources or types of data that the data platform can consume from
 - **Ingest** - The Platform’s capability to ingest data from various sources of varying structure and speed.
 This design reflects a [Lambda architecture](/azure/architecture/data-guide/big-data/#lambda-architecture)
 - **Store** - The capability to securely store data at scale that has been ingested onto the platform
-- **Process** - The Platform’s capability to process data, making it “fit for purpose” for downstream processes lik cleansing, standardizing and modeling.
+- **Process** - The Platform’s capability to process data, making it “fit for purpose” for downstream processes like cleansing, standardizing and modeling.
 The pre-processing of data typically ensures that it's in a “position and a condition, ready for use”
 - **Enrich** - The capability to enhance data processed on the platform via statistical, Machine Learning or other modeling techniques or prebuilt Azure AI Services
 -  **Serve** - The Platform’s capability to shape and present data for downstream consumption
 - **Data Consumers** - The individuals, applications or downstream processes that consume data from the platforms’ various serving touchpoints